Bait Car (TV series)

 Bait Car is an American television series that aired on the truTV network.
 The show depicted police officers targeting criminals with a high-tech bait car, rigged with hidden cameras and radio trackers.
-Footage is shown from the in car cameras, fixed cameras on police cars and film crews with the police officers.
+Footage is shown from in-car cameras, police car dashcams, and film crews with the police officers.
 The show holds a TV-14 rating due to strong language, although most of the profanity is censored.